And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 There's nothing like mixing agenda items here to get everybody totally confused.

-Those with one American and one foreign partner included in the White House principles.
+So they're going to have same-sex binational couples, those with one American and one foreign partner, included in the White House principles.

-Lesbian, gay, bisexual, transgendered American citizens simply have no way to confer citizenship on their romantic partners.
+Lesbian, gay, bisexual, transgendered American citizens simply have no way to confer citizenship on their romantic partners, assuming it's automatic for straight couples.

 That's not fair.

-So it's going to be Added in there to Obama's immigration bill.
+So it's going to be added in there to Obama's immigration bill.

 Am I misreading the clock here?